defagos/CoconutKit/README.markdown

 CoconutKit is best used with the most recent Xcode and iOS SDK releases.
 In general you should be able to use and compile CoconutKit with prior versions of Xcode, though this is not officially supported.
 Currently, CoconutKit is therefore officially compatible with Xcode 6 and the iOS 8 SDK.

+#### With which architectures is CoconutKit compatible?

+CoconutKit is compatible with all 32-bit and 64-bit architectures.

 #### Can I use CoconutKit for applications published on the AppStore?

 CoconutKit does not use any private API and is therefore AppStore friendly.
 Several applications I developed use CoconutKit and have successfully been approved.